sgl-project/ome/oeps/0005-mcp-support/README.md

 }

 type MCPServerReference struct {
-	// ServerRef references an MCPServer resource
+	// ServerRef references an MCPServer in the same namespace as the InferenceService
+	// Cross-namespace references are not supported (enforced by validation webhook)
 	// +kubebuilder:validation:Required
 	ServerRef LocalObjectReference `json:"serverRef"`

-	// Namespace of the MCPServer (optional, defaults to InferenceService namespace)
-	// +optional
-	Namespace *string `json:"namespace,omitempty"`

 	// Weight for traffic splitting (default: 1)
 	// +kubebuilder:validation:Minimum=0